Home Is Where the Farm Is

 Securing the Home and the Farm

 “Obviously, we wanted to buy it.
 But, we didn’t want to borrow a lot more money and we didn’t want to lose any acres either,” said Don.
 “While working through our options, our investment advisor suggested we talk to Bonnefield.
-So, we sat down with Wally (Wally Johnston, VP Acquisitions at Bonnefield) and in a fairly short time, figured out a solution.”
+So, we sat down with Wally (Wally Johnston, VP Business Development at Bonnefield) and in fairly short time, figured out a solution.
 “When it comes to alternative sources of capital, farmers have few options,” says Wally.
-“They can take on more debt, they can enter a joint venture whereby they give up control over their operations, or they can consider lease financing options through Bonnefield.
+“They can take on more debt, they can enter a joint venture whereby they give up control over their operations, or they can consider lease financing options through Bonnefield.”

 “Bonnefield is a company that sits down and figures out what will work for both of you.
-Selfishly, I would like to keep them to myself but I know they are helping a lot of farmers across Canada.
-When you have flexibility and access to capital a whole lot of good things can happen.”
+Selfishly I would like to keep them to myself but I know they are helping a lot of farmers across Canada.
+When you have flexibility and access to capital a whole lot of good things can happen,” says Don.

 When the right property comes along, Don knows he can call Bonnefield to help him expand his farm.

-With Bonnefield’s sales leaseback program, Don had the capital to buy the home farm without taking on more debt.
+With Bonnefield’s sale leaseback program, Don had the capital to buy the home farm without taking on more debt.
 His balance sheet remained healthy and the acres he farmed didn’t shrink.

 Ability to Expand